Identifying and Compensating for Feature Deviation in Imbalanced Deep Learning: Related Work

+Our CDT also adjusts instance loss functions, and we provide comparisons to closely related work in \autoref{ss_most_related}.

-\textbf{Learning feature embeddings} with class-imbalanced data has also been studied, especially for face recognition~\cite{dong2017class,dong2018imbalanced,huang2016learning,huang2019deep,zhang2017range}. \cite{hayat2019gaussian,wu2017deep,zhong2019unequal} combined objective functions of classifier and embedding learning to better exploit the data of minor classes. \cite{cui2018large,zhang2019study} proposed two-stage training procedures to pre-train features with imbalanced data and fine-tune the classifier with balanced data.
-A recent work \cite{kang2019decoupling} proposes to decouple a ConvNet classifier by its features and the subsequent classification process.
+\textbf{Learning feature embeddings} with class-imbalanced data has also been studied, especially for face recognition~\cite{dong2017class,dong2018imbalanced,huang2016learning,huang2019deep,zhang2017range}.
+Several recent works \cite{hayat2019gaussian,wu2017deep,zhong2019unequal} combined objective functions of classifier and embedding learning to better exploit the data of minor classes.
+Cui \etal~\cite{cui2018large}, Zhang \etal~\cite{zhang2019study}, and Wang \etal~\cite{wang2020frustratingly} proposed two-stage training procedures to pre-train features with imbalanced data and fine-tune the classifier with balanced data.
+Kang \etal~\cite{kang2019decoupling} proposed to decouple a ConvNet classifier by its feature extractor and the subsequent linear classifier, and systematically studied different training strategies for each component.
 Interestingly, they found that re-weighting and re-sampling might hurt the feature quality.
 Our analysis in~\autoref{sec:analysis} provides insights to support their observations.
+Zhou \etal~\cite{Zhou2019BBN} introduced bilateral-branch networks to cumulatively transit between the two training stages.

-\textbf{Over-fitting and under-fitting.} We are unaware of much recent literature that discusses if the learned classifiers under-fit minor classes, which means the classifiers also perform poorly in training~\cite{li2016solving,li2018adaptive}, or over-fit minor classes~\cite{al2016algorithms}. \cite{cao2019learning} observed over-fitting when over-scaling up the influence of minor classes.
+\textbf{Over-fitting and under-fitting.} We are unaware of much recent literature that discusses if the learned classifiers under-fit minor classes, which means the classifiers also perform poorly in training~\cite{li2016solving,li2018adaptive}, or over-fit minor classes~\cite{al2016algorithms}.
+Cao \etal~\cite{cao2019learning} observed over-fitting when over-scaling up the influence of minor classes.
 We empirically show that under-fitting seems to be the main problem in traditional machine learning approaches; over-fitting seems to be prevalent in deep learning approaches trained end-to-end.